summerysaturn/y1-university/README.md

 Second Heading

-* [ ] Describe the broader market the company operates in
+* [x] Describe the broader market the company operates in
-* [ ] The key trends taking place in this market
+* [x] The key trends taking place in this market
-* [ ] Ethical issues related to the industry
+* [x] Ethical issues related to the industry

 Third Heading

-* [ ] The technologies underpinning the company's products / services
+* [x] The technologies underpinning the company's products / services
-* [ ] How these technologies are evolving
+* [x] How these technologies are evolving
-* [ ] What the future for these technologies are
+* [x] What the future for these technologies are
-* [ ] What technologies might replace them (if applicable)
+* [x] What technologies might replace them (if applicable)

 Conclusion

-* [ ] A conclusion on what the future might hold for the company
+* [x] A conclusion on what the future might hold for the company

+We are now done with filming, the future progress relies on editing (large task) and final upload.
+Contribution document.

+* [ ] Contribution Document
+* [ ] Editing
+* [ ] Posted

+:green_circle: This should be considered low priority as it's almost there.

 ### CI465 Assignment 2